HelifeWasTaken/Distract/book/src/chapter_4.md

 sfFont *create_font(game_t *game, char *filepath);
 sfSound *create_distract_sound(game_t *game, char *filepath);
 sfMusic *create_distract_music(game_t *game, char *filepath);
-sfVertexArray *create_vertex(game_t *game, char *filepath);
 sfTexture *create_texture(game_t *game, char *filepath);
 ```

 Thoses all uses the same function: create_distract_resource.
 But really consider using the wrappers which are more convenient.

-One thing important is about the create_vertex function.
-The "filepath" argument is not the path to the file, but the name of the vertex array.

 If you want to create a resource please be sure to name it carefully.
 For example: